Disease

 1. 1

-Improve air circulation immediately — move the plant to a location where air can move around the foliage.
-A small oscillating fan set to low and positioned to provide gentle air movement across the foliage is highly effective.
-This is the most important intervention and will slow spore spread.
+Improve air circulation immediately by moving the plant somewhere air can move freely around the foliage.
+A small oscillating fan on low, positioned to provide gentle air movement across the leaves, is highly effective and is the single most important intervention for slowing spore spread.

 2. 2